-For a full immersion, check into Brewery Gulch Inn and dive into a personal Dipping Your Toes session with a wellness guide; $175.00.
+For a full immersion, check into Brewery Gulch Inn and dive into a personal Dipping Your Toes session with a wellness guide; at $175.00.
 Read more about the Wander experience at Brewery Gulch Inn here.

 Savor the Healing Power of Nature

 Long known as an ideal urban escape, Mendocino County now offers a twist on traditional wellness programs.
-Trek to Gualala, the coast's southern outpost for a meet-up with Unbeaten Path Tours.
+Trek to Gualala, the coast’s southern outpost, for a meet-up with Unbeaten Path Tours.
 Visitors can tap into a new guided “BreathWalk,” enhanced by wildflowers and wide-open spaces.